Kesiraja: Shabdamanidarpana

 An attempt at vocabulary building is provided in several parts of the work.
 There is a list of verbal roots and words containing ḷ and ḹ sounds.
 There is also a chapter called "PrayŌgasāra" where Kesiraja has quoted a number of rare words along with their meanings.

 Passion for grammar

-Kesiraja had a passion for grammar, which is evident from his writings through his work Shabdamanidarpana.
+Kēśirāja had a passion for grammar, which is evident from his writings through his work Shabdamanidarpana.

 Through grammar (correct) words originate; through the words of that grammar, meaning (originates); through meaning the beholding of truth; through the beholding of truth, the desired final beatitude; this (final beatitude) is the fruit for the learned.